 When the tax periods for filed Forms 709 are unknown, a written request may be made to the IRS to secure that information, if any.
 The written request should include language requesting a determination of all gift tax returns filed for the taxpayer between certain years.
 Keep in mind that data before 2000 is not available online and may take up to 30 days for a response.
 Using the “Chart for all other transcripts” on Page 2 of Form 4506-T, either mail or fax your written request to the appropriate IRS office.
 The signature requirements and required documentation are identical to the requirements for Form 4506-T. No fee applies.

 - Once specific years are known, use Form 4506-T to request an account transcript for each tax period, or Form 4506 to request a copy of a specific gift tax return.
 Follow instructions below.

-Get Gift Tax Account Information Using Form 4506-T or Transcript Delivery Service (TDS)
+Get Gift Tax Account Information Using Form 4506-T

 Form 4506-T, Request for Transcript of Tax Return, is used to request an account transcript for tax periods where a tax return is known to have been filed.